suzuki-shunsuke/release-js-action/docs/available_versions.md

 # Available versions

+This document describes available versions of actions released by release-js-action.
+This document is referred from actions using release-js-action.

 Actions released by release-js-action don't work on the default branch and feature branches because built JavaScript files aren't committed to those branches.

 [suzuki-shunsuke/lock-action](https://github.com/suzuki-shunsuke/lock-action) uses release-js-action, so we describe available versions using lock-action.